Case Study: Integrated Training Approaches

 Similarly, under the Pillar III program, EuFMD aims to sustain and enhance the roll out of the GF-TADs Global Strategy for the control of foot-and-mouth disease (FMD) through the development and delivery of a range of globally relevant training courses.

 In-country workshop to develop a Risk-Based Strategic Plan, Khartoum, Sudan.

-Developing capacity for surveillance and control of FAST involves enhancing the skills of a wide range of individuals, from the veterinarians or veterinary para-professionals working hands-on in the field, to those veterinarians and policymakers involved in the design, implementation and evaluation of FAST control strategies.
-There is a similarly broad range of capacities to consider, from skills in outbreak investigation, to socioeconomic impact assessment, post vaccination monitoring or policy development.
+Developing capacity for surveillance and control of FAST involves enhancing the skills of a wide range of individuals, from the veterinarians or veterinary para-professionals working hands-on in the field, to those involved in the design, implementation and evaluation of FAST control strategies within the central government veterinary services.

-EuFMD has also developed a wide range of training methodologies, from open access self-directed online courses to in-country small group expert consultations, and everything in between!
-Experience to date has shown that a blended approach, leveraging the benefits of online training, such as the ability to reach large audiences, and combining this with the ability to provide more individualized training in a live workshop setting, is likely to be most successful.
+EuFMD has developed a wide range of training methodologies to meet these needs, from open access self-directed online courses to in-country small group expert consultations, and everything in between!
+Experience to date has shown that a blended approach, leveraging the benefits of online training, such as the ability to reach large audiences, and combining this with the ability to provide more individualised training in a live workshop setting, is likely to be most successful.